accomdemy/Learn/docs/First-Cohort.md

 Problem Statement: I need feed my cat while I'm not in the home and when cat needed.

 Name: Lydia
-Problem Statement: I need a application to monitor me when I study and makr sure I'm not playing the phone.
+Problem Statement: I need a application to monitor me when I study and make sure I'm not playing the phone.
+Solution: An application may monitor me through the webcam or camera to see what I'm doing on my phone within a certain time frame set.
+My application will alert me with the warning.

 Name:  Sidik Al Amini